tianlef/tianlef.github.io/about.md

 # About

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+This is a bolg, recoding some notes for the needed knowledge of java enginner.
+At the same time, I will write some experience of finding a job.

+My life is not full enough, but i will try my best to make it exciting in the future.